ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

      - The names of these sub-layers should not contain spaces, commas, or be called “text”.

      - All elements within the sub-layers should be vector-based and not raster-based.
-If you happen to have raster-based elements in your image (or are not sure), we you will need to convert them to vector objects using the [image trace tool](https://helpx.adobe.com/illustrator/using/image-trace.html).
+If you happen to have raster-based elements in your image (or are not sure), we you will need to convert them to vector objects using the <a href="https://helpx.adobe.com/illustrator/using/image-trace.html" target="_blank"> image trace tool</a>.

      - Nothing should overlap on top of anything you want to be clickable.